yixuan/recosystem/README.md

 ### Installation issue

 `LIBMF` utilizes some compiler and CPU features that may be unavailable in some systems.
-Currently `recosystem` mainly supports UNIX-like operating systems, with experimental support for Windows
-(See section **Precompiled packages**).
 To build `recosystem` from source, one needs a C++ compiler that supports C++11 standard.

 Also, there are some flags in file `src/Makevars` that may have influential effect on performance.
-It's **strongly suggested** to set proper flags according to your type of CPU before compiling the package, in order to achieve the best performance:
+It is **strongly suggested** to set proper flags according to your type of CPU before compiling the package, in order to achieve the best performance:

 - If your CPU doesn't support SSE3 (typically very old CPUs), set
 ```
-PKG_CXXFLAGS = -DNOSSE
+PKG_CPPFLAGS = -DNOSSE
 ```
 in the `src/Makevars` file.
 - If SSE3 is supported